Robert Torrens (judge): Early life

 Both of Robert's parents died when their children were very young, and they were entrusted to the care of relatives.
 Little is known of Robert Torrens's schooldays.
-He graduated from the University of Dublin in 1795, entered Middle Temple the following year and was called to the Bar in 1798.
+He graduated from Trinity College Dublin in 1795, entered Middle Temple the following year and was called to the Bar in 1798.
 He became King's Counsel in 1817 and Third Serjeant in 1822.

 Later career

-In 1822 he was appointed under the Insurrection Act of 1807 to be the Commissioner for County Limerick, with the aim of dealing with the serious problem of agrarian violence in that county.
-He is said to have discharged his duties with great diligence, moderation and humanity, and to have earned the gratitude of the Crown as a result; this, as much as his brother Henry's friendship with the Duke of Wellington, explains his appointment to the Court of Common Pleas (Ireland) in 1823.
+In 1822 he was appointed under the Insurrection Act 1822 (3 Geo.
+4. c.
+1) to be the Commissioner for County Limerick, with the aim of dealing with the serious problem of agrarian violence in that county.
+He is said to have discharged his duties with great diligence, moderation and humanity, and to have earned the gratitude of the Crown as a result; this, as much as his brother Henry's friendship with the Duke of Wellington, explains his appointment to the Court of Common Pleas in 1823.

 As a judge he was well-regarded; even Daniel O'Connell, no friend to the Irish Bench in general, seems to have thought well of him, although on one occasion he gravely embarrassed the judge by suggesting that he had shown bias against a Catholic priest.
 He was the junior judge at the Doneraile conspiracy trials in 1829 where O'Connell secured the acquittal of most of the accused; both judges, Torrens and Richard Pennefather, have been highly praised for their impartial conduct of the trials.

 In 1855-6 Torrens was one of several Irish judges who were threatened with removal from office by the House of Commons as being too old or infirm to fulfil their duties properly.
 The Irish Bar strongly opposed his removal from office, pleading that although he was eighty years of age, Torrens was an exceptionally conscientious and hard-working judge.
 Torrens protested strongly at the suggestion that he was unfit for office, but in any event, he died suddenly at his country house, Derrynoid Lodge, just after the spring assizes in 1856.